ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 ## Functionality implemented in this article
 This article covers the following features:

-1. My suggestion for a PDF reader (Skim on macOS and Zathura on Linux)
+1. My suggestion for a PDF reader (Skim on macOS and Zathura on Linux) and why

 1. Implementing forward search: jump to the PDF position corresponding the current cursor position in the `tex` document, triggered with a convenient keyboard shortcut from Vim.

 1. Implementing inverse search: move cursor to the line in the `tex` document corresponding to a line in the `pdf` document, triggered by a simple click or keyboard shortcut in the PDF reader.

 ## Choosing a PDF Reader
-The basic goal is an external PDF reader for displaying the `pdf` file associated with the `tex` source file being edited in Vim.
-In addition, your LaTeX experience will dramatically improve if...
+The big picture here is to configure an external PDF reader to display the `pdf` file associated with the `tex` source file being edited in Vim.
+Your LaTeX experience will improve dramatically if...

-- the PDF reader, in the background, constantly listens for changes to the `pdf` document and automatically updates its display when the document’s contents change (such as after compilation).
+- The PDF reader, in the background, constantly listens for changes to the `pdf` document and automatically updates its display when the document’s contents change after compilation.

+  The alternative: manually switch applications to the PDF reader, refresh the document, and switch back to Vim for *every single compilation*.
+You would tire of this pretty quickly.
+(Or I guess you could hack together a shell script, but why bother?)
-- the PDF reader supports forward search
+- The PDF reader supports forward search.
+More on this in **TODO**
-- the PDF reader supports SyncTeX integration, which makes inverse search possible
+- The PDF reader supports SyncTeX integration, which makes inverse search possible.
+More on this in **TODO**

 ### On macOS
-On macOS, to the best of my knowledge, you have basically one option meeting the above three criteria.
-That is [Skim](https://skim-app.sourceforge.io/).
-You can download it from the [homepage](https://skim-app.sourceforge.io/) or from [SourceForge](https://sourceforge.net/projects/skim-app/). macOS's default PDF reader, Preview, does not listen for document changes, nor, to the best of my knowledge, does it support SyncTeX integration.
+On macOS, to the best of my knowledge, you have basically one option meeting the above three criteria: [Skim](https://skim-app.sourceforge.io/).
+You can download Skim from the [homepage](https://skim-app.sourceforge.io/) or from [SourceForge](https://sourceforge.net/projects/skim-app/). macOS's default PDF reader, Preview, does not listen for document changes, nor, to the best of my knowledge, does it support SyncTeX integration.

 ### On Linux
 On Linux you are blessed with a variety of options.
-I will cover Zathura, under the assumption that anyone nerdy enough to be reading a multi-article Vim series will also appreciate Zathura's customizability and Vim-like key bindings.
+I will cover Zathura, under the assumption that anyone reading a multi-article Vim series will also appreciate Zathura's Vim-like key bindings and text-based configurability.
 Many more possibilities are covered in the `vimtex` plugin's documentation at `help g:vimtex_view_method`

 ### On Windows
-I have not tested it myself and will not cover it in this article, but have heard that the SumatraPDF viewer supports both forward and backward search.
-Doing so is covered, for example, in the `vimtex` plugin's documentation at `help vimtex_viewer_sumatrapdf`.
-See also `help g:vimtex_view_method` for other possibilities.
+I have not tested it myself and will not cover it in this article, but supposedly the SumatraPDF viewer supports both forward and backward search.
+This is covered, for example, in the `vimtex` plugin's documentation at `help vimtex_viewer_sumatrapdf`.
+See also `help g:vimtex_view_method` for other possibilities on Windows.

 ## Setting up Skim (read this on macOS)

 ### Forward search
-Skim ships with a script providing forward search.
-The script is called `displayline` and, assuming a default installation of Skim into `/Applications/`, lives at `/Applications/Skim.app/Contents/SharedSupport/displayline`.
+Skim ships with a script providing forward search; this script is called `displayline` and, assuming a default installation of Skim into macOS's `/Applications` folder, lives at `/Applications/Skim.app/Contents/SharedSupport/displayline`.

 The `displayline` call signature is
 ```